-In an effort to slow the spread of COVID-19 and its variants, the District is conforming with CDC guidance regarding face coverings.
-Effective July 29, 2021, all employees, students and visitors to any District facility are required to wear a face covering indoors in public areas, regardless of vaccination status.
+In an effort to slow the spread of COVID-19 and its variants, the District will maintain masking until further notice.
+All employees, students and visitors to any District facility are required to wear a face covering indoors unless actively eating or drinking in desiganted areas, regardless of vaccination status.

 The District has partnered with San Mateo County Health Department to provide COVID-19 vaccination clinics for employees, students, and community members.
 A website has been developed (https://smccd.edu/return-to-campus/vaccine-info.php) to provide vaccination information, referrals for community appointments, and onsite vaccination clinics.

 Q5.
 What will happen if an employee does not get the vaccine?

 Employees who have not been vaccinated against COVID-19 and who have not been granted an allowable exemption are subject to progressive discipline.